chemag/metiq/README.md

 Figure 5 shows an example of a VFT code.
 The design is as follows:

 * We add 3x [fiducial markers](https://en.wikipedia.org/wiki/Fiducial_marker) in the corners of the VFT code to support affine transformations on the material.
 The idea is to allow measuring displays and cameras where the positioning of the camera is not perfect.
-This allows an analyzer to understand the position of the camera (and recover the frame in the original position through an affine transformation).
+This allows a parser to understand the position of the camera (and recover the frame in the original position through an affine transformation).
 We use [ArUco markers](https://clover.coex.tech/en/aruco.html) as fiducials.

 * We add the value by writing its bits as square blocks containing black or white forming a [Gray code](http://en.wikipedia.org/wiki/Gray_code).
 This occupies the rest of the barcode.
 Note that we print each bit in the Gray code twice (once in black and once in white) in order to maximize the chances to read the counter reliably.